GoLangWebSDK/rest/README.md

 	    Response    http.ResponseWriter
     }
 ```
-Session will help when fetching path values from the request, it is also used to decode incoming request bodies and to repond with JSON responses woth proper status code.
+Session allows fetching path values from the request, it is also used to decode incoming request bodies and to format JSON responses with proper status code.

 ```go
 	ctrl.Post("/users/create", func(session *rest.Session) {